Farrukh Habib Urges Opposition To Address Issues In Parliament Not On Roads - UrduPoint

 Farrukh Habib Urges Opposition To Address Issues In Parliament Not On Roads

-Parliamentary Secretary for Railways Farrukh Habib Wednesday urged the opposition parties to address their issues in the parliament instead of holding protest or lockdown on roads to create inconveniences for the masses
+Parliamentary Secretary for Railways Farrukh Habib has urged the opposition parties to address their issues in the parliament instead of holding protest on roads to create inconveniences for the masses

-Maulana Fazal ur Rehman wanted to hold demonstration on baseless issues to grab power, who was being a chairman Kashmir committee, had not fought the cause of Kashmir internationally, he said talking to a private news channel.
+Maulana Fazal ur Rehman wanted to hold demonstration on baseless issues to grab power, who was being a chairman Kashmir Committee, had not fought for the Kashmir cause internationally, he said talking to a private news channel.

 He said Maulana would not achieve anything from the lockdown as his politics was rejected by the people in the general election 2018.